chrissam/embl-ebi-person/README.md

 Sarah,Robinson,54,,blue
 ```
 **Note:**
-Based on the requirement, the nationality field will be represented in the response
+Based on the requirement, the nationality field will not be represented in the response

 # Script Usage